oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/loop_carried_dependency/README.md

 > **Note**: Even though the Intel® DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
-> For using the simulator flow, one of the following simulators must be installed and accessible through your PATH:
+> For using the simulator flow, Intel® Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition
 > - Questa*-Intel® FPGA Starter Edition
 > - ModelSim® SE
 >
 > When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.

-### Additional Documentation

-- *[Explore SYCL* Through Intel® FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html)* helps you to navigate the samples and build your knowledge of FPGAs and SYCL.
-- *[FPGA Optimization Guide for Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide)* helps you understand how to target FPGAs using SYCL and Intel® oneAPI Toolkits.
-- *[Intel® oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide)* helps you understand target-independent, SYCL-compliant programming using Intel® oneAPI Toolkits.

 ## Key Implementation Details